cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   - _Serializability_: meaning that transactions are isolated at the highest level.
 It ensures that concurrent execution of multiple transactions results in a system state that would be the same as if the transactions were executed sequentially.
   - _Linearizability_: guarantees that read and write operations appear to be instantaneous and occur in real-time.
 Linearizability ensures a strong real-time ordering of operations.

 - `consistency: "eventual"` - uses global replica's and caches for data reads and writes to maximize performance.
-In most cases the difference between strong and eventual consistency speed ranges from zero to about 100 milliseconds, which depends on how close the deployed app region is to North Virginia, USA which holds the primary write database for KV.
+In most cases the difference between strong and eventual consistency speed ranges from zero to about 100 milliseconds, which depends on how close the deployed app region is to North Virginia, USA which holds the primary write database for KV (at this point).

 See the [Deno KV consistency section of the Deno Deploy docs](https://deno.com/deploy/docs/kv#consistency) for more information.